Simultaneously constraining cosmology and baryonic physics via deep learning from weak lensing: Methods

 The generation of convergence maps starts from a suite of 75 independent $N$-body simulations with different cosmologies (combinations of $\Om$ and $\s8$), where $(\Om=0.311,\s8=0.789)$ is chosen to be the fiducial cosmology.
 Each simulation has a linear box size of $240\,h^{-1}\unit{Mpc}$ (comoving) and contains ${512}^3$ dark matter particles.
 The simulations are run with the $N$-body code \textsc{gadget-2} \citep{springel2005}, and a series of snapshots are recorded between redshifts $0<z<1$ such that adjacent snapshots have a difference of $80\,h^{-1}\unit{Mpc}$ in comoving distance.
 The simulation snapshots are then post-processed to include baryonic effects.

-We employ the BCM to characterize the modification of the density distributions in and around each dark matter halo on a halo-by-halo basis.
-In the BCM, each halo after the modifications includes four components: the central galaxy (stars), bounded gas, ejected gas (due to active galactic nucleus feedback), and relaxed dark matter.
-The masses and profiles of these components are controlled by four free parameters: $M_\mathrm{c}$, $M_{1,0}$, $\eta$, and $\beta$.
-The meanings, fiducial values, and priors of these baryonic parameters can be found in Table~\ref{tab:baryon-priors}.
 We use \textsc{rockstar} \citep{behroozi2012} to find all haloes with mass $>10^{12}\,\Msun$ and replace the particles in each halo by a spherically symmetric NFW profile with baryonic modifications determined by the chosen values of the four parameters.
 We note that the morphological differences between the haloes in the $N$-body simulations and spherical NFW haloes is not statistically significant, when compared to the uncertainties of the power spectrum and peak counts in an HSC-like survey (LH21).

 The three-dimensional simulation box of each snapshot is then cut into three $80\,h^{-1}\unit{Mpc}$ thick slabs and each slab is projected into a two-dimensional lens plane.
 We calculate a $4096\times4096$ potential map of each lens plane by solving a two-dimensional Poisson equation.
 Then, we ray-trace through a series of potential maps from $z=0$ to $z=1$ to obtain the total accumulated deflections, and to generate one realization of the corresponding convergence map.
 In this study, this process of ray-tracing is repeated 2048 times for each cosmology (increasing from 1280 in LH21).
 Each pseudo-independent realization has its unique way of randomizing the potential maps (rotating, flipping, and shifting the lens planes) and its choices of random baryonic parameters.
 The randomization are kept the same across all cosmologies, i.e., the $i$-th realization of every cosmology shares the same baryonic parameters and the same rotation, flip, and shift.
 The same set of baryonic parameters for all cosmologies makes the interpolation of the statistics between cosmologies easier.